Alliance Virtual Offices

 11. Termination of Partnership

-This Agreement may be terminated at any time by written agreement of the parties, in which event the parties shall give each other a reasonable time to finish pending and existing Services, and to settle any outstanding business of the Agreement.
-Either party may terminate this Agreement immediately upon written notice for the material breach of the other party, which material breach has remained uncured for a period of thirty (30) days from the date of delivery of written notice thereof to the breaching party.
-Termination of this agreement does not relieve the Company of obligations as outlined in section “L” below.
+Either party may terminate this Agreement immediately upon written notice in the event of a material breach by the other party, provided that such breach remains uncured for a period of thirty (30) days from the date of delivery of written notice thereof to the breaching party.

 12. Definition of Alliance’s Client Rights and Ownership